jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 The following list has all the HTTP status codes supported by the controller, as well as the scope it is applied:

-{{< alert title="Note" >}}
-All the overwrites refer to HAProxy or HAProxy Ingress generated responses, e.g. a 403 response overwrite will not change a 403 response generated by a backend server, but instead only 403 responses that HAProxy generates itself, such as when an allow list rule denies a request to reach a backend server.
+> [!NB] All the overwrites refer to HAProxy or HAProxy Ingress generated responses, e.g. a 403 response overwrite will not change a 403 response generated by a backend server, but instead only 403 responses that HAProxy generates itself, such as when an allow list rule denies a request to reach a backend server.
-{{< /alert >}}

 > All descriptions with `[haproxy]` refers to internal HAProxy responses, described in the [HAProxy documentation](https://docs.haproxy.org/3.0/configuration.html#1.4.1) or in the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 All the others are handled and issued by HAProxy Ingress configurations.